Valyria-Studios/ellis_app/App/HMIS/HMISINTEGRATION.md

 Data elements that are in the [HMIS Data Dictionary](https://files.hudexchange.info/resources/documents/HMIS-Data-Dictionary-2024.pdf "2024 Data Dictionary").

 > This document defines CSV files and fields required for data exchange of all data elements defined
-> in theHMIS Data Dictionary, basic rules and assumptions for HMIS export and import processes,
+> in the HMIS Data Dictionary, basic rules and assumptions for HMIS export and import processes,
 > and general descriptions of terms used.

+### What types of files are in the HMIS CSV Specificaiton?

+These are the different file groups that exist as a CSV:

+> Files are grouped into the following sections based on the type of data they contain: Export,
+> Project Descriptor, Client, and Enrollment.
+A complete list of each data element and the name of
+> the CSV file in which it appears is included in Appendix A.

 ### CSV Document breakdown